rvigo/cl/README.md

   ```

 ## disclaimer
-this project is in an early development stage, so if you find some weird behavior, please open an `issue` describing what is happening
+this project is in early development stage, so if you find some weird behavior, please open an `issue` describing what is happening